-While monotheism is seen as something that has derived from Judaism, the history of how monotheism became pervasive is complex.
+The first monotheistic religion developed in Ancient Egypt during the reign of Akhenaten, but it failed to gain a foothold and disappeared soon after his death.
+Monotheism did not become a permanent fixture in the world until the adoption of monotheism by Hebrews in Babylon.
+While monotheism is often seen as something that derived from Judaism, the history of how monotheism became pervasive and expanded beyond Judaism is complex.
 Integrating both historical and archaeological data, we find that the rise of monotheism has been influenced by key political events.
 These political events help transform not just these early monotheistic faiths but also by extension many parts of the world today.

-The first evidence of monotheism emerges from Egypt in the 14th century BC (1353-1336 BC) during the reign of Akhenaten.
+How did monotheism start?
+The first evidence of monotheism emerges from Egypt in the 14th century BCE (1353-1336 BC) during the reign of Akhenaten.
 The king was known to have worshiped Aten, the sun disk god (Figure 1).
-While initially Akhenaten allowed the worship of many gods, as Egyptian kings had always done so, by the 5th year of his reign there was a decisive movement that made the worship of Aten the only recognized cult in the country.
+While initially, Akhenaten allowed the worship of many gods, as Egyptian kings had always done so, by the 5th year of his reign there was a decisive move that made the worship of Aten the only recognized religion in the kingdom.

-This constituted the first evidence in history of monotheism.
 However, while this represented an innovation, the worship of a single god proved to be highly unpopular with the priestly classes as well as, most likely, the local population.
 In this period, worship of deities was very specific to given cities and temples.
-Additionally, these temples had important economic activities to communities.
+Additionally, these temples performed important economic activities for communities.
 The ban of other gods or the cessation of worship of other gods would have been devastating to local economies and communities.

-What is clear is monotheism was not something that clearly develops for a long period of time.
-We can see archaeological and historically that at least through the first half of the first millennium BC polytheism dominated.
+What is clear is monotheism was not something that took a long time to develop.
+We can see archaeological and historically that at least through the first half of the first millennium BCE polytheism dominated.
 The later monotheistic faith of Judaism appears to initially be a polytheistic religion.
 After the influence of empires and the loss of the Judean temple, we begin to see greater transformations toward monotheism.
 This eventually gives rise to modern monotheistic Judaism, Christianity, and Islam.
-Along the way, Zoroastrianism likely played an influential role in these universal faiths.
+Along the way, Zoroastrianism likely played an influential role in the development of these universal faiths.

 - For information about Akhenaten see: Reeves, Nicholas.
 2005.
 Akhenaten: Egypt’s False Prophet.
 1. Aufl.
 London: Thames & Hudson.